 SBAP Compliance Advisory Panel

-The panel is appointed by the Legislature and consists of at least seven members who review, assist and advise Colorado's Air Quality Small Business Assistance Program.
-The statutes define the panel’s mission and tend to be written in general terms to allow flexibility from state to state in how the panel interacts with the Small Business Ombudsman and the Small Business Assistance Program.
+The panel consists of at least seven members – four are small business owners, or representatives of owners, two are members of the public, and one is a CDPHE employee.
+State statute defines the panel’s mission and is written in general terms to allow flexibility in how the panel interacts with the state’s small business community and other small businesses support programs, such as the Small Business Ombudsman and the Small Business Assistance Program.